 |DISTURBANCE*||The letters C, G and F indicate cultivation, grazing and fires respectively.
 Increasing numbers indicate increasing disturbance intensity for each land-use gradient.||none|

 |CHARACTERISTICS*||characteristics of the surface cover or vegetation type where the soil was collected||none|

 |C||Percent carbon.
 Organic carbon content in the soils, expressed as percent weight of the dry sample.
 Organic carbon content of the soil sample||%|

 |N||Percent Nitrogen.
 Bulk nitrogen content of the soil sample||%|

 |d13C||carbon isotope composition of the soil organic matter, expressed in the 'delta' notation, relative to the standard Pee Dee Belemnite||per mil|

 |d15N||nitrogen isotope composition of soil bulk nitrogen, expressed in the 'delta' notation, relative to the standard atmospheric N2.||per mil|

 Note: Additional details and descriptions are available for columns indicated with a '*' in the associated files soils_CNiso_1995-2000_def.txt and plants_CNiso_1995-2000_def.txt for soil and plant data, respectively.

-Additional information about the study sites, the precipitation, land use, and fire intensity gradients in the Kalahari, and the field and laboratory methodologies, sample processing, and data quality is found in the companion file: ftp://daac.ornl.gov/data/safari2k/field_campaign/plant_soil_c_n/comp/plant_soil_c_n_readme.pdf.
+Additional information about the study sites, the precipitation, land use, and fire intensity gradients in the Kalahari, and the field and laboratory methodologies, sample processing, and data quality is found in the companion file: http://daac.ornl.gov/daacdata/safari2k/field_campaign/plant_soil_c_n/comp/plant_soil_c_n_readme.pdf.